cs04654/Wireless_Links/README.md

 ## Wireless Links labs
-use the zip to run the web server
+use the zip to run the web server and read the report